ratgdo/remote-logging/README.md

 Scripts for remote logging data from ratgdo

 ## macOS & Linux
-* Usage: `./ratgdo-logger.sh <RATGDO HOSTNAME OR IP>`
+* Usage: `./ratgdo-logger.sh <RATGDO HOSTNAME OR IP> [OPTIONAL OUTPUT LOG FILE]`
-* To capture to a file append the command with: ` > my.log`
+* To capture to a file append the optional `[OPTIONAL OUTPUT LOG FILE]`.
-* Optionally, you can specify the ratgdo hostname/ip by setting the environment variable `HOST`.
+* Optionally, you can specify the ratgdo hostname/ip and output log file by setting the environment variables `HOST` and `LOG_FILE`, respectively.

 **Example:**
 ```bash